tohagan/stlive/README.md

 ## Configuration Options

 The first time you run this app it will create a **~/.stlive.config** file that defines default app settings.
 You can edit this file or use corresponding command line options to override any of these defaults.
+You can also place **.stlive.config** files in current or ancestor directories to configure project specific properties.

 The properties are all documented with comments inside this file.
 You'll find it helpful in speeding up creating new apps and ensuring they are consistently configured.
 For example, you can preconfigure these defaults that new projects will inherit:

 - Your company's reversed domain name (com.mycompany)
 - A set of commonly used PhoneGap plugins